Sakrac/IceBro/README.md

 directly with the machine state and
 IceBro is not intended as a replacement for such debuggers.

+The CPU history in IceBro begins when VICE pauses, anything that happened before that point is unknown.

+Return to VICE by entering **X** in the Vice Console, just like you would in the built-in monitor.
+This starts VICE at the point where it was paused with changes applied from changing code or memory, but none of the machine state altered as part of debugging in the sandbox.

+Since VICE locks while connected to a remote monitor I recommend exiting VICE by typing **QUIT** into the Vice Console rather than force quitting.
+If VICE is connected to IceBro but not paused there is no problem just closing VICE.

 Currently IceBro runs on 64 bit Windows systems, porting to other systems is possible, see below.

+Video showing IceBro usage: https://youtu.be/YLgo5iEJfb8

 ### In progress features